NiranchanaRaviraman/DatawarehouseProject/README.md

-Data Warehouse Project
+🏗️ Data Warehouse Project

-This project demonstartes a compreshive data warehousing and solutions from bulding a data warehouse to giving insights.Designed as a portflio project ,it highlights industry best pratices in data engineering.
+This project demonstrates a comprehensive data warehousing solution — from building a data warehouse to generating business insights.
+Designed as a portfolio project, it highlights industry best practices in data engineering.

 🚀 Project Requirements
-Buliding the Data Warehouse
+🧱 Building the Data Warehouse
 📘 Objective

 Build a Modern Data Warehouse using SQL Server, implementing ETL processes, data modeling, and data analytics to enable efficient business insights.

 🧩 Project Specifications
-🗂️ Data Sources

-Import and integrate data from two source systems — ERP and CRM — both provided as CSV files.
+🗂️ Data Sources:Import and integrate data from two source systems — ERP and CRM — both provided as CSV files.

-🧼 Data Quality & Cleansing

-Detect, cleanse, and resolve data quality issues such as duplicates, nulls, and inconsistencies.
+🧼 Data Quality & Cleansing:Detect, cleanse, and resolve data quality issues such as duplicates, nulls, and inconsistencies.

-Ensure data integrity and accuracy before loading into the warehouse.

-🔗 Data Integration & Modeling

-Combine ERP and CRM datasets into a single, unified data model.
+🔗 Data Integration & Modeling:Combine ERP and CRM datasets into a single, unified data model.
 Design a user-friendly schema to support efficient querying and reporting.

-📅 Scope

-Focus on the latest dataset only for analysis and insights.
+📅 Scope:Focus on the latest dataset only for analysis and insights.

-📝 Documentation

-Provide clear and concise documentation of the data model.
+📝 Documentation:Provide clear and concise documentation of the data model.
 Make it understandable for business stakeholders and analytics teams.

 ⚙️ Tech Stack

-SQL Server (Data Warehouse & ETL)
+🧠 SQL Server (Data Warehouse & ETL)

-SQL (Data Transformation & Analytics)
+💾 SQL (Data Transformation & Analytics)

-Power BI (For Visulizations)
+📊 Tableau (For Visualizations)

-CSV Files (Source Data)
+📁 CSV Files (Source Data)

 📊 Deliverables